How to Add a Plugin to an Existing Android Project: 5 Essential Steps

 Create comprehensive test cases that cover both normal usage scenarios and edge cases.
 Test plugin functionality with different data inputs, network conditions, and device states.
 Pay special attention to how the plugin behaves during app lifecycle changes, as this is where many integration issues surface.

-Troubleshooting Plugin Issues
+Troubleshooting Common Plugin Integration Issues

 Start troubleshooting by isolating the plugin in a minimal test environment.
 This approach helps determine whether issues stem from the plugin itself or from interactions with your existing code.
 Check logcat output carefully for plugin-related error messages or warnings that might indicate configuration problems.

-Best Practices for Plugin Integration
+Best Practices for Android Plugin Integration

 Successful plugin integration follows established patterns and practices that minimize risks while maximizing benefits.
 These practices have evolved from collective developer experiences and represent tested approaches to common challenges.